 CMD Endeavors, Inc.’s sponsorship helps Frontera discuss the idea of pooling corporate, agency and individual resources for a large regional land conservation project.
 This is seen in the new partnership with Fort Bliss Child and Youth Services.

-El Paso Title Company, a new sponsor!
-They host Frontera’s board meetings and at times our committee meetings.
-They have beautiful accommodations, which helps us get through the nitty gritty of running Frontera’s daily operations.
+El Paso Title Company host Frontera’s board meetings and at times our committee meetings.
+They have beautiful accommodations, which help us get through the nitty gritty of running Frontera’s daily operations.

 Jobe Materials’ sponsorship has allowed Frontera to promote its conservation programs.
 Jobe’ssupport has assisted directly with habitat restoration, stewardship and water conservation programs, all critical programs to Frontera and the region.